goharbor/harbor/docs/harbor-doc-reorg/install_config/installation/troubleshoot_installation.md

 ## Using `nginx` or Load Balancing

-If Harbor is running behind an `nginx` proxy or elastic load balancing, look for the line below in `common/config/nginx/nginx.conf`.
+If Harbor is running behind an `nginx` proxy or elastic load balancing, open the file `common/config/nginx/nginx.conf` and search for the following line.

 ```
 proxy_set_header X-Forwarded-Proto $scheme;